LA SIRENA HANDMADE WATERCOLOURS

 What’s that smell?!

 It’s either clove or rosemary that you are smelling!
-Depending on the batch, I will use either clove or rosemary essential oil as an anti-fungal element in the paint formula to make sure your paints remain in tip top condition.
+Depending on the batch, I will use clove or rosemary essential oil as an anti-fungal element in the paint formula to make sure your paints remain in tip top condition.

 Is your paint toxic?